Mike3rd/mturko_vercel/content/page/toby.md

 > Rounding the block, who should appear?
 Toby’s favorite mail carrier—“Hey dog, over here!”
 With jingling keys and treats to share,
-He never forgets this scruffy Toby bear!
+He never forgets this scruffy mutt's prayer!

+Illustration Potential: Show biscuit mid-toss with Toby catching it.

 (Right 7)